 Up All Night begins with a couple who just had a baby.
 The mother is a television producer working on a show (an Oprah Expy) while the father is a lawyer who is on temporary leave from work as a lawyer to take care of the child.

-A number of husbands on Call The Midwife have shades of this, being very involved with helping out during their wives' pregnancies and caring for the baby.
+A number of husbands on Call the Midwife have shades of this, being very involved with helping out during their wives' pregnancies and caring for the baby.
 One notable example is Mr. Warren, who is noted as standing out for staying with his wife during the deliveries of all twenty-two of their children.
 When she delivers the twenty-third while suffering a concussion, he stays with her the entire time, holding her still and keeping her calm.

 As the name suggests, the Australian TV show House Husbands is about four blokes who have taken on the domestic role within their family units.
 The show is a comedy and situations are often played for laughs, but notably the actual House Husband trope is usually subverted or double subverted.

-The song "Mister Mom" by Lonestar plays the Double Standard to the hilt, featuring a man who loses his job and has to become a house husband.
+The song "Mr. Mom" by Lonestar plays the Double Standard to the hilt, featuring a man who loses his job and has to become a house husband.
 At first, he sees it as a chance to relax, but by the end of the first week of being a stay-at-home parent, he hates it and wants to find another job.
 The implications are that men (all men) are unsuited to domestic life and have to leave it to the women.

 While Ted from Sally Forth has a job of his own, he often helps out with the jobs at home too.
 In one comic where his parents show up for the holidays, his dad demands that someone provide him with a sandwich.
 He then berates Ted for fixing it instead of leaving it for Sally (who already had her hands full with the actual dinner for everyone) and asks "What did you get married for?"
 Ted replies with "Oh, you know.
 Love, companionship.
 Having a second mother wasn't really a part of it."